Skip to main content

 Manifest change typeTypical outcome

-Update non-structural values (for example descriptions/permissions metadata)Hard reload flow
+Update non-structural values (for example, descriptions/permissions metadata)Hard reload flow

 Update asset path values that still resolve cleanlyRecompile + hard reload flow